 How Content Should Be Adapted for Mobile Users

 Clear headings, concise explanations, and logical flow improve mobile readability.
-This does not mean content should be shorter, it means it should be more focused.
+This does not mean content should be shorter; it means it should be more focused.

 Search engines recognize content that works well on mobile and reward it with better visibility.